Misprinted dime error coin off center

 Can I still find misprinted dimes in circulation?

 Yes — the 1982 no-P dime occasionally appears in roll searches.
 Hundreds of thousands were produced and many circulated for years.
 The odds in any given roll are low, but dedicated roll searchers occasionally still find examples.
-Missing clad layer dimes also occasionally surface in circulation.
-The most practical approach is searching bank rolls and examining dimes from the relevant years.
+Missing clad layer dimes also surface in circulation from time to time.

 What's the difference between a doubled die and machine doubling?

 A genuine doubled die shows distinctly separated, shelf-like doubling with full detail on both images — created when a hub impresses a die twice at slightly different positions.
-Machine doubling produces a flat, smeared secondary image with no depth — created by die bounce during striking.
-Machine doubling has no collector premium; genuine doubled dies can add hundreds or thousands to a misprinted dime's value.
+Machine doubling produces a flat, smeared secondary image with no depth.
+Machine doubling has no collector premium; genuine doubled dies can add hundreds or thousands to a dime's value.

 What reference books cover misprinted dimes?

 The Cherrypicker's Guide to Rare Die Varieties covers Roosevelt and Mercury dimes in depth.
-For Mercury Dimes specifically, the Tomaska reference is the specialist standard.
-For general error coins across all denominations, Alan Herbert's The Official Price Guide to Mint Errors is an excellent starting reference for identifying and valuing misprinted dimes of all types.
+For Mercury Dimes, the Tomaska reference is the specialist standard.
+For general error coins, Alan Herbert's The Official Price Guide to Mint Errors is an excellent starting reference for identifying and valuing misprinted dimes of all types.